I love writing about a wide variety of things, from the fascinating to the absurd.

-This hub poses an intellectual question for debate on the topic of US Immigration, namely: should there be any exceptions to the rule that a citizen is 1) born within US borders, or 2) naturalized?
+This hub poses an intellectual question for debate on the topic of US Immigration, namely: should there be any exceptions to the rule that a US citizen is 1) born within US borders, or 2) naturalized?

 Specifically, should there be any circumstances where someone is born within US borders but is NOT considered a citizen?
-Currently, one can only be stripped of US citizenship in two ways: a) renounce their US citizenship, usually by naturalization into another country's citizenship, or b) be convicted of immigration fraud, obtaining citizenship through fraud.

 Relevance to Today

-I wonder if they are aware of the 7-year rule, where the Attorney General can exempt certain illegal immigrants from being deported, if they have spent more than 7-years in the US and generally had been a good citizen?
+I wonder if they are aware of the 7-year rule, where the Attorney General can exempt certain illegal immigrants from being deported if they have spent more than 7-years in the US and generally had been a good citizen?

 And why should the US immigration system reward cheaters, who did not follow the law, got in illegally, and enjoy special consideration just because s/he has a child born here?